rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ## [Forecasting These Attitudes](#forecast-attitudes)

-Thus far, I have come across few resources on human gene-editing that explicitly outline the social, regulatory, technological, and/or economic pathways to different scenarios across the three dimensions of gene-editing, or that actually attach probabilities to any future scenario involving gene-editing in humans.
+Thus far, I have come across few research articles on human gene-editing that explicitly outline the social, regulatory, technological, and/or economic pathways to different scenarios across the three dimensions of gene-editing, or that actually attach probabilities to any future scenario involving gene-editing in humans.

 It is also possible (and somewhat likely) that I am missing a lot here by not having extensively explored search results such as "human gene-editing scenarios".